-As at 31 December 2020, the Group's cash and cash equivalents amounted to approximately HK\$6,937,000 (2019: approximately HK\$17,375,000), which were denominated in Hong Kong dollar.
-Such decrease was mainly due to the cash outflow for the purchases of property, plant and equipment of approximately HK\$6,689,000 during the Reporting Period.
+As at 31 December 2021, the Group's cash and cash equivalents amounted to approximately HK\$5,430,000 (2020: approximately HK\$6,937,000), which were denominated in Hong Kong dollar.
+Such decrease was mainly due to the cash outflow used in purchases of property, plant and equipment during the Reporting Period.